mariorui97/hpgame-project/README.md

 # Harry Potter - the boy who coded
-A 2d game based on the Harry Potter movie saga - designed to module 1 of Ironhack Bootcamp where Harry Potter faces his enemies (well, initially only *the one whose name shall not be pronounced*) in a duel to the death - dodging avada kedavras as long as possible.
-Harry haves 7 lives (number of hocruxes) and if you get hit by a spell, you will lose one.
+A 2d game based on the Harry Potter movie saga - designed to module 1 of Ironhack Bootcamp, where Harry Potter faces his enemies (well, initially only *the one whose name shall not be pronounced*) in a duel to the death - dodging avada kedavras as long as possible.
+Harry haves 7 lives (number of horcruxes) and if you get hit by a spell, you will lose one.
 Time's increasing also increase your points.

 ## Screenshots
 <img width="450px" src="images/harry potter game.png">